One Day in Key West Travel Guide Pins 1

 The popular Duval Street hosts a mile-long pub crawl.

 The street comes to life as the sun sets.
 Countless bars, shops, and restaurants invite you for a visit.
-We’re sure you’ll find your kind of place as the choice is enormous.
+I’m sure you’ll find your kind of place as the options are endless.

 Even if you’re not searching for a place to party, explore the 1.25-mile street and its unique atmosphere.
 It runs from coast to coast and is lined with Victorian mansions, featuring Bahamian and Spanish influences.